u16052642/thrive_erp_documentation/documentation-16.0/content/administration/maintain/mailjet_api.rst

    :doc:`../../applications/general/developer_mode` in the :menuselection:`Settings --> Technical
    --> Parameters --> System Parameters` menu.

-Once the setup is complete, the Odoo database is ready to use the Mailjet email server for mass mailing or transactional emails!
+Once the setup is complete, the Thrive Bureau ERP database is ready to use the Mailjet email server for mass mailing or transactional emails!